intel/QAT_Engine/docs/qat_common.md

 # OpenSSL 3.0 Provider Support

-Intel&reg; QAT OpenSSL\* Engine supports Provider interface for OpenSSL3.0.
+Intel&reg; QAT OpenSSL\* Engine supports Provider interface for OpenSSL 3.0.
 The qatprovider support can be enabled using configure flag `--enable-qat_provider` and the default if not specified will use engine interface.
 Currently RSA, ECDSA, ECDH, ECX and AES-GCM algorithms are only supported for both QAT_HW